 Family Tax Benefit Part A

 This portion of FTB is calculated per child and according to each individual family’s circumstances.
-To be eligible, you must care for a dependent child age 0-15 years at least 35% of the time, or a child age 16-19 years who meets specific study requirements.
-You will undergo income testing to determine the amount you receive, but it is only eligible for families whose total adjusted taxable income is less than $80,000 per year.
+The eligibility requirement is that you must care for a dependent child aged 0-15 years at least 35% of the time, or a child aged 16-19 years who meets specific study requirements.
+You will undergo income testing to determine the amount of support you receive, but it is only eligible for families whose total adjusted taxable income is less than $80,000 per year.

 To receive the full payment, your child must be fully vaccinated according to the government schedule, and comply with Healthy Start for School requirements.
 Waiting periods will differ, but if you are a new resident in Australia, you will need to wait a full year to receive FTB A.

-FTB part A Supplement is a yearly payment that is calculated according to income, number of children, percentage of care of child, and days during the financial year you were eligible for FTB A. The supplement payment varies, but was up to $781.10 per eligible child in the financial year 2020-2021.
+FTB part A Supplement is a yearly payment that is calculated according to income, number of children, percentage of care of child, and days during the financial year you were eligible for FTB A. The FTB A supplement payment varies but was up to $781.10 per eligible child in the financial year 2020-2021.

 Family Tax Benefit B